cdecompilador/rlcount/README.md

 <h1 align="center">A tool to get info about project lines of code</h>
 <br><br>

-# Example: Getting lines of code of project
+# Example: Getting project lines of code

 1. Clone the repo <br>
 `git clone https://github.com/ElGusanitoPLAY/rlcount`
 2. Install it <br>
-`cargo install --path` (Into project dir)
+`cargo install --path .` (Into project dir)
 3. Test it in some project! <br>
 `rlcount .`